ccmbioinfo/stager/docs/production.md

 to use a different database and MinIO server.
 The frontend is shared because the code for that stays largely the same, but it is configured to be aware of multiple backend domains and route the API calls appropriately.
 At the login page, the user selects their lab first, which configures the backend domain for the app.
-An nginx reverse proxy handles all the domains and is responsible for serving the uploaded frontend and routing to each backend, including enabling Cross-Origin Resource Sharing.
+A Traefik reverse proxy handles all the domains and is responsible for serving the uploaded frontend and routing to each backend, including enabling Cross-Origin Resource Sharing.

 The Compose configuration is at [docker-compose.ccm.yaml](/docker-compose.ccm.yaml).
-For the time being, we must clone the repository to the production host in order to have the nginx configuration there, and we must place the needed TLS certificates in `nginx/certs`.
+For the time being, we must clone the repository to the production host in order to have the Traefik configuration and TLS certificates mounted in `traefik/certs`.